 This route begins in Chogoria town and it is longer than the other common routes.
 The route begins 20 miles from the park gate and usually, a 4×4 car hire will be arranged.
 From the gate, you’ll walk through a forest filled with beautiful fauna and you’ll have the possibility of seeing elephants and leopards.

 This hike is typically completed in 5 days and is considered by some the most scenic of all routes up Mount Kenya.

 The summit circuit is the best way to see the full beauty of Mount Kenya, but absolutely should not be attempted unless you are an experienced hiker.
 The circuit begins at the summit of Peak Lenana and can go in either direction, but we suggest going back towards Shipton Camp on the Sirimon Route and circuit the mountain in that direction.

 The circuit comes with some grueling ascents and descents all while hiking at the high altitude of 14,000 feet to 16,000 feet, encircling the peaks to make this a very long but amazing day hike.

-For full details on the Naro Moru route in conjunction with the summit circuit is at the bottom of this post!
+Full details on the Naro Moru route in conjunction with the summit circuit are at the bottom of this post!